By Andrea Watson-Canning

 Eddie switches tactics, ramming the pliers into the seam, pumping up and down, trying to force the hinge.
 Finally, it loosens.
 Eddie pulls, twisting until it pops.

 He rifles through the box.
 “Our life together.
 It’s all here.”
 Eddie picks out a ticket stub.
 He walks to the cupboard, returning with a lighter and an old pot.
 He looks at the stub and takes a deep breath.

 The flame is bright as he holds the ticket between his fingers.
 He lets go, and it floats down to the pot.
 They sit in silence, watching it burn.

 * * *

-Andrea Watson-Canning received her MFA in Dramaturgy from UC San Diego, worked in the theater for a while, and then somehow became a teacher.
-Her work has been published in The Dillydoun Review and Capsule Stories.
-She lives in Florida with her partner Bill, daughter Fiona, and some dogs and cats to keep it interesting.
+Andrea Watson-Canning (she/her) received her MFA in Dramaturgy from UC San Diego, worked in the theater for a while, and then somehow became a teacher.
+Her work has been published in The Dillydoun Review, Capsule Stories, and Bright Flash Literary Review.
+She lives on the gulf side of Florida with her partner, Bill, daughter, Fiona, and some geriatric dogs and cats to keep it interesting.